digital-analysis-co/digital-analysis-co/docs/blog/posts/subscriber_lifetime_value_retention.md

 # Subscriber Lifetime Value Modeling

 While working on a marketing campaign dashboard that reports Return on Ad Spend (ROAS) at the campaign level, I was asked to include predicted lifetime value (LTV) alongside current 'ROAS to date'.
-This would make a case for increased spend on ads by justifying higher bids at the margin.
+This would make a case for increased spend on ads by justifying higher bids at the margin. <!-- more -->

 There are multiple ways to calculate subscriber survival and expected lifetime value.
 In this example I calculated survival curves, then integrated the best fitting model to get expected value.